Butterflies of New Mexico: The Skippers I: Dicot Skippers (Hesperiidae: Eudaminae)

 Epargyreus huachuca (Dixon 1955) Huachuca Skipper (updated May 28, 2023)

 Description.
 Huachuca Skipper is the spitting image of Silver-spotted Skipper, with minor differences.
 In particular, the posterior spot of the forewing gold/yellow band is displaced toward the wing margin, leaving it separated from the rest of the gold/yellow band.
 Range and Habitat.
 While Epargyreus clarus occupies most of non-arid eastern and northern U.S., Epargyreus huachuca replaces it in the Sky Islands of the southwestern US.
 Huachuca Skipper is fairly routine in southern New Mexico’s montane woodlands where it prefers Transition and Canadian Zone canyons with hostplants, 7500 to 9500′ elevation (counties: Ca,DA,Gr,Hi,Li,Ot,Si,So).
 Life History.
 Larvae eat leaves of woody legumes (Fabaceae).
 The principal host in our area appears to be New Mexico locust (Robinia neomexicana), but Robinia pseudoacacia and Glyccirhyza lepidota also may be used.
 Flight.
 Males patrol and defend territories in riparian corridors.
 Peak flight is in June, but records are known from April 29 to August 22, suggesting one very extended or two overlapping broods each summer.
 Adults nectar at flowers and balance electrolytes at damp soil.
 Pupae overwinter.
 Comments.
 Zhang et al. (2020) pulled huachuca out from under clarus.
 Toliver et al. (2000) commented that clarus and huachuca are not well differentiated in NM.
-Very recently, Andy Warren (pers. comm., October 2021) suggested that populations within 100 miles of Albuquerque, when studied, may have a lot to say about the final arrangement of these very similar creatures.
+Very recently, Andy Warren (pers. comm., October 2021) suggested that populations within 100 miles of Albuquerque, when studied, may have a lot to say about the final arrangement of these two visually similar creatures.
 Until that happens, we include populations in Lincoln and Otero counties under E. huachuca.
 This species is sometimes called Sonoran Skipper, causing potential confusion with the other Sonoran Skipper: Polites sonora.

 Huachuca Skipper (Epargyreus huachuca) Gum Spring, Capitan Mountains, Lincoln Co., NM; July 9, 1995 (photo by Steve Cary).